AcrylonitrileButadieneStyrene/lcf-rs/README.md

 # lcf-rs
-A library for working with the Lcf file format used by RPG Maker 2000 games.
+A bidirectional parser for the lcf file format used by RPG Maker 2000 games.

+Rust port of the C++ library [EasyRPG/liblcf](https://github.com/EasyRPG/liblcf), which is licensed under MIT